-While visiting Tulsa, we spent some time at three local breweries, Marshall Brewing Company, Dead Armadillo Craft Brewing, and American Solera.
+While visiting Tulsa on a brewers trip, we spent some time at three local breweries, Marshall Brewing Company, Dead Armadillo Craft Brewing, and American Solera.
 We also had the opportunity to meet with Glenn Hall of the soon to open Renaissance Brewery near 12th Street and Lewis Avenue in Tulsa, Oklahoma.

 The potential of hydrogen is something that always needs to be considered when preparing the wort, you truly need to have the values set high enough to ensure the yeast does not prematurely halt its conversion of the sugars, and low enough to ensure the hot break materials properly coagulate in hopes it, as well as the left-over hops remain in the bottom of the boil-kettle instead of being transferred through the heat exchanger and into the fermentation vessel.